-This type of statement can be found in statements (p, s, w, x, 3).
+This type of statement can be found in statements (p, s, w).
 Inserting an instance of WaitTime instruction class causes an HVI sequence to wait for an amount of time specified by a register previously added to the same HVI sequence.
 The register used needs to be initialized before its usage.
-Time unit is expressed as integer multiple of the instrument clock cycle duration.
-For example in M3xxxA PXI modules a clock cycle lasts 10 ns.
+The time unit is expressed as an integer multiple of the instrument clock cycle duration.
+For example, in M3xxxA PXI modules a clock cycle lasts 10 ns.

 '''

-Load previously defined parameters and resources
+Previously defined resources

-exp_params = Experiment_parameters()

-register_Names = HVI_register_Names()

-hvi_eng_Names = HVI_engine_Names()
+tau = sync_sequence.scopes[config.awg_engine_Name].registers[config.tau_Name]

-#

-Previously defined

 awg_sequence = sync_block.sequences[hvi_eng_Names_Names.awg_engine]

-tau = sync_sequence.scopes[hvi_eng_Names.awg_engine].registers[register_Names.tau]

-'''

-'''

 WaitTime: tau

-awg_sequence.add_wait_time('WaitTime: tau', 10, tau)
+awg sequence.add wait time('WaitTime: tau', 30, tau)

 '''